 The Modern Mom: she that not only says an epidural is “an option” but a damn good one.

 Hippie Mom: She knows all of the natural remedies you can try.

 Breastfeeding mom: Preferably an extended breastfeeding mom.
-She will be an excellent resource to know EVERYTHING you could want to know about breastmilk.
-That it has antibacterial property in it specific to your baby, that it can cure cradle cap and clogged milk ducts, and is even good for sore nipples.
+She will be an excellent resource to know EVERYTHING you could want to know about breast milk.
+That it creates antibodies specific to your baby, creates different milk at night and that it can cure cradle cap and clogged milk ducts, and is even good for sore nipples.

 Relax Mom: who lets you know that the best time to drink wine is while breastfeeding because it won't get to the baby during that feeding and that maximizes your 2 hr window.